12 Painting Tools Every Homeowner Should Have

 Buy a Decent Roller Frame

 Like cheap roller sleeves, cheap roller frames are no bargain either.
 A quality frame will last forever, and hold the sleeves from slipping off the end of the frame while rolling.
 A 9-in. frame for wide-open spaces and a 3-in. one for areas too narrow for the wider roller are the wisest choices.
-Here is a video for lots more info on buying the best painting gear.

 6 / 12